A Fury Warrior is a berserker that barges right in the middle of combat with two two-handed weapons, each controlled singlehandedly.

 Intimidating Shout is applied to a target within the 8-m range after which the target and 5 closest ones within the 8-m range will have to run away in fear for 8 secs.
 CD 1.5 min

 General information.
 On achieving several new levels you’ll get access to new talent ‘Tiers’.
 Talents may have different effect on abilities: add new features, replace old ones, modify passively different effects and spells.
 Talents can be changed in Sanctuaries or any recreational zones.
 However, if you don’t have any of those places nearby you can use the Codex of the Tranquil Mind which allows you to switch channels within a minute.
 You can’t change talents in combat.
 You can’t change a talent if the talent you’ve picked in the last Tier is on Cooldown.
 You’ll have to wait until it’s restored first.

 Tier 1.
 Lvl 15

 - War Machine.
-If you deal critical strike to your enemy, your Haste and moving speed grow by 30% (your damage does not need to be fatal to your enemy; dealing any damage over the last second of their life would suffice).
+Autoattacks generate 10% more Rage.
+Killing an enemy instantly increases your movement speed by 30% and generates 10 Rage.
+Duration is 8 sec. (your damage does not need to be fatal to your enemy; dealing any damage over the last second of their life would suffice).

 - Storm Bolt.
 You throw your weapon into an enemy within the 20-m range thus dealing them minor damage and stunning them for 4 secs.
 CD 30 secs.